-I propose that such transitive variants of the constructions under discussion are cases of so-called transitive complex events (McIntyre 2004; Embick 2004; Mateu 2012; Acedo-Matellán & Mateu 2014), where the verbal root merges as a modifier to v, as it describes-while encoding a result state-the manner with which the causer brings about a result state.
-The result state, however, is denoted by a result phrase, not by the verb itself (e.g. John got the eggs into the vase by breaking).
-In this case, I propose that little v head can only select for a PP, with $P{LOC}$ as its head (Hale & Keyser 1993, 2002; Harley 2003), denoting a change of location (13) or for a vP (14), yielding a change of state interpretation.
+I start by analyzing the transitive instances of the data under discussion (e.g., All-news channels are now splitting the niche smaller and smaller).
+I propose that such transitive variants of the constructions under discussion are cases of so-called transitive complex events (McIntyre, 2004; Embick, 2004; Mateu, 2012; Acedo-Matellán & Mateu, 2014) where the verb (semantically) encodes a result state (e.g., John crushed his beer flat).
+In this case, I propose that verbal roots are merged as modifiers to v, as they describe-while semantically encoding a result state-the manner with which the causer brings about the result (e.g., John caused the beer to become flat by crushing).
+Structurally, however, the result state is denoted by a result phrase, not by the verb itself.
+In this case, little v thus selects for one result predicate as its complement, i.e., either a PP denoting a change of location (13) or an aP (14), yielding a change of state interpretation.
 The two possible structures are given below, with examples for each.